deriv-com/flutter-chart/README.md

 ### DerivChart

-A wrapper around our chart widget to manage adding/removing indicator and saving/restoring selected indicator on `SharedPreferences`.
+A wrapper around our chart widget which provides the UI for managing adding/removing indicator and saving/restoring selected ones on storage.

 #### Usage:

-All other previouse properties from `Chart` widget are available here, except `overlaySeries` that is managed internally.
+All other previous properties from `Chart` widget are available here, except `overlaySeries` that is managed internally.

 ```Dart
 DerivChart(